 Parking Finder App

-The Salt Lake City government app for Apple or Android includes a smart map that will show you parking spaces within a couple of blocks of your location.
-It also includes information about bus routes, bike routes, parks, points of interest, and alternative fuel stations.Continue to 4 of 13 below.
+The Salt Lake City government created a parking app for use with Apple or Android phones.
+The technology includes a smart map, which shows you available parking spaces within a few of blocks of your location.
+It also includes information on bus routes, bike routes, parks, points of interest, and alternative fuel stations.

 Free Fare Zone

 Once you've found a place to park, you can get around town by bus or train for free within the free fare zone.
 When you board the bus or train, simply tell the driver that you intend to stay within the boundaries of this zone (between 500 South and 500 North, and between 200 East and 400 West).
 But if your destination takes you outside of the free fare zone, make sure to purchase a ticket before hopping on the bus.

 With six entrances and thousands of underground parking spaces, City Creek Center is one of the easiest places to park downtown.
 Parking is free for one hour or less, 1 dollar for two hours or less, and then rates increase from there to a daily maximum of 20 dollars.

 Nordstrom and Macy's offer free parking validations with any purchase and other businesses validate parking at their discretion.
 Only one validation is applicable per visit, but since the overall parking rate is cheap, even if you forget to get validated, the expense is minimal.

 City Creek Center offers valet parking, as well.
 To utilize this service, enter the parking complex on Regent Street from westbound 100 South between State Street and Main.
 The valet parking rate is 5 dollars for up to three hours and 4 dollars per hour after that.